Renijhay/alx-pre_course/0x01-git/README.md

-ALX is tough but fun, Iencourage you to try it out!
+ALX is tough but fun, I encourage you to try it out!